 Let’s face it: Many of us don’t have the space (or finances) to create a full-blown wine cellar at home.
 However, that doesn’t mean your bottles should be designated to simple countertop or refrigerator living.
 No matter your budget, adding a wine cabinet to your home décor promises to maximize the organization and level up the look of your space, all at once.
 Of course, as with any storage solution, knowing which of the many types of wine cabinets to choose for your specific needs is key.
+That said, we think that the Modular Bar 36-Inch System from Pottery Barn ticks all of the boxes and is the best option overall.

 Note: Wine cabinets are meant for organizational purposes and do not double as wine cellars, meaning that while these pieces of furniture provide excellent storage capacity, they do not come equipped with cellar conditions (humidity, darkness) that a wine fridge or cellar would provide.